sillygoose/multisma2/README.md

 # multisma2
-Improved Python application for real-time monitoring multiple SMA Sunny Boy inverters.
+Improved Python application for real-time monitoring one or more SMA Sunny Boy inverters.

 Now features a wider range of outputs, basically anything you see in your browser when connected to an SMA inverter with WebConnect can be pulled and sent to your InfluxDB database or as an MQTT message (or both).